apache/carbondata/docs/datamap/datamap-management.md

 If user drop the main table, the datamap will be dropped immediately too.

+We do recommend you to use this management for index datamap.

 ### Manual Refresh

 When user creates a datamap specifying maunal refresh semantic, the datamap is created with status *disabled* and query will NOT use this datamap until user can issue REBUILD DATAMAP command to build the datamap.
 For every REBUILD DATAMAP command, system will trigger a full rebuild of the datamap.
 After rebuild is done, system will change datamap status to *enabled*, so that it can be used in query rewrite.

-For every new data loading, data update, delete, the related datamap will be made *disabled*.
+For every new data loading, data update, delete, the related datamap will be made *disabled*, which means that the following queries will not benefit from the datamap before it becomes *enabled* again.

 If the main table is dropped by user, the related datamap will be dropped immediately.

+**Note**:
-*Note: If you are creating a datamap on external table, you need to do manual managment of the datamap.*
++ If you are creating a datamap on external table, you need to do manual management of the datamap.
++ For index datamap such as BloomFilter datamap, there is no need to do manual refresh.
+ By default it is automatic refresh, which means its data will get refreshed immediately after the datamap is created or the main table is loaded.
+ Manual refresh on this datamap will has no impact.